What are the new COVID symptoms? | DW | 23.07.2021

 Don't be so hasty

-He would attribute that less to the delta variant and more to trends in the susceptible population — in short, younger people, as the older ones are more likely to be vaccinated.
+He would not attribute that so much to the delta variant as to trends in the susceptible population — which basically consists of younger people, as the older ones are more likely to be vaccinated.

 "I think you just have to wait until something really scientific is published on this," Drosten says.